Fact Sheet: Why it makes sense to provide treatment for obesity through bariatric surgery.

 Obesity disproportionately affects minority and poor populations

 - African-Americans are disproportionately affected by obesity.
-Caucasians make up 75% of the U.S. population, but only 64% of the morbidly obese population.
-In contrast, African-Americans make up 12% of the population but 23% of the morbidly obese population.
+Caucasians make up 75% of the U.S. population, but only 64% of individuals affected by severe obesity.
+In contrast, African-Americans make up 12% of the population but 23% of individuals affected by severe obesity.
 6

-- Poor populations (those making less than $20,000 annually) show a similar increase in likelihood of being morbidly obese.
+- Poor populations (those making less than $20,000 annually) show a similar increase in likelihood of being affected by severe obesity.
 5

 Bariatric surgery is a life-saving procedure as it is proven to increase life expectancy

-- Christou study compared morbidly obese patients who were treated with surgery versus those who were not.
+- Christou study compared patients affected by severe obesity who were treated with surgery versus those who were not.
 It found an 89% reduction in the risk of death throughout five years in the surgery group.
 In other words, those who received surgery were nine times less likely to die over the next five years.7

-- New England Journal of Medicine Study comparing 15,000 plus severely obese individuals found a 40% lower risk of death over 7 years in surgery patients for all causes.
+- New England Journal of Medicine Study comparing 15,000 plus individuals affected by severe obesity found a 40% lower risk of death over 7 years in surgery patients for all causes.
 The study found a 52% lower risk of death from obesity related illnesses including a 92% lower risk of death from diabetes.8

 Bariatric surgery can resolve potentially fatal co-morbid conditions